-The Applicant has requested an exclusive use permission for their specific brand of 2'-FL/DFL, LNT, 6'-SL and 3'-SL, alone or in combination in IFP, on the basis that there has been significant research and investment by the Applicant into the development of these highly refined products obtained via proprietary manufacturing processes.
+The applicant requested an exclusive use permission for their specific brand of 2'-FL/DFL, LNT, 6'-SL and 3'-SL, alone or in combination in infant formula products, on the basis that there has been significant research and investment by the applicant into the development of these highly refined products obtained via proprietary manufacturing processes.

-FSANZ is proposing to provide the Applicant with a 15 month exclusive use permission for the permitted forms of 2'-FL/DFL, LNT, 6'-SL and 3'-SL, commencing on the date of gazettal of the draft variation (if approved).
+The applicant is provided with a 15 month exclusive use permission for the permitted forms of 2'-FL/DFL, LNT, 6'-SL and 3'-SL, commencing on the date of gazettal of the approved draft variation.

-If the draft variation is approved, this means that, during that 15 month period, the permission would apply exclusively to those substances under the brand names "GlyCareTM 2FL/DFL 8001, GlyCareTM LNT 8001, GlyCareTM 6SL 9001, and GlyCareTM 3SL 9001" in accordance with the Code.
+This means that, during that 15 month period, the permission will apply exclusively to those substances under the brand names "GlyCareTM 2FL/DFL 8001, GlyCareTM LNT 8001, GlyCareTM 6SL 9001, and GlyCareTM 3SL 9001" in accordance with the Code.

-Once the 15 month period ends, the exclusive use permission would revert to a general permission, meaning that anyone may use the permitted forms of 2'-FL/DFL, LNT, 6'-SL and 3'-SL in accordance with the Code.
+Once the 15 month period ends, the exclusive use permission will revert to a general permission, meaning that anyone may use the permitted forms of 2'-FL/DFL, LNT, 6'-SL and 3'-SL in accordance with the Code.